Qalqilya

-Qalqilya or Qalqiliya (قلقيلية) is a Palestinian city in the West Bank which serves as the administrative center of the Qalqilya Governorate of the State of Palestine.
-In the 2007 census, the city had a population of 41,739.
+Qalqilya or Qalqiliya (قلقيلية) is a city in the West Bank, Palestine, which serves as the administrative center of the Qalqilya Governorate.
+The city had a population of 51,683 in 2017.
 Qalqilya is surrounded by the Israeli West Bank wall, with a narrow gap in the east controlled by the Israeli military and a tunnel to the Palestinian town of Hableh.
 Qalqilya is under the administration of the Palestinian National Authority (as part of Area A), while remaining under Israeli military occupation.
-Oranges are a major part of the city's economy.

 Etymology

+According to Edward Henry Palmer, the name came from "a type of pomegranate", or "gurgling of water".
 Qalqilya was known as Calecailes in the Roman period, and Calcelie in the Frankish sources from the early Medieval times.
-The word "Qalqilya" might be derived from a Canaanite term which means "rounded stones or hills".According to E.H.
-Palmer, the name came from "a type of pomegranate", or "gurgling of water".
+The word "Qalqilya" might be derived from a Canaanite term which means "rounded stones or hills".

 History

 The vicinity of Qalqilya has been populated since prehistoric times, as attested to by the discovery of prehistoric flint tools.